zeph-yr/JDFixer/README.md

 - To see the current map difficulty's JD, click the Map JD button to refresh (it does not update automatically)
 - Upper and Lower NJS Thresholds can be set in JDFixer.json in UserData folder
 - Min and max range in the JD slider can be edited in JDFixer.json
-- Preferences for NJS-JD pairs are set in-game like original Njsfixer mod
+- Preferences for NJS-JD pairs are set in-game
 - Enabling "Use Preferred JD Values" will override the JD value in the slider
 - Hover over menu in-game for explanations
 - **Not compatible with NjsFixer.** Using both mods may result in conflicts and unexpected behavior
 - Requires BSIPA, BSML and BS_Utils

+## Understanding The Preferences Behavior
+(to be updated with example)

 ## About
 This is my first time writing a mod.
 I made it for my own needs but friends thought it useful so I think it would be beneficial to share it.
 I hope others find this useful.